SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 MongoDB clients can use TLS/SSL to encrypt connections to mongod and mongos instances.

-To configure RESTHeart Platform for TLS/SSL do as follows:
+To configure RESTHeart for TLS/SSL do as follows:

 * create the keystore importing the public certificate used by mongod using keytool (with keytool, the java tool to manage keystores of cryptographic keys)